Oklahoma State Sugar Art Show

 11. Cake boards must be iced or decorated and edged with accenting or contrasting tape or ribbon.
 No exposed florist foil, please!

 12. Please check to see that cakes are level and stacked evenly; use a spirit level and stand back to view to be accurate.
 Quite a few entries were off-center in 2011 and 2012; photographs clearly show the discrepancy.
 Check your professional picture if you had one taken.

-13. Photographic sitting will include postage. $42 per sitting + $6.50 for the postage and insurance equal a total of $48.50.
-Too many portraits are not being claimed or picked up.
+13. Photographic sitting fee will include postage.
+The fee is $42 per sitting, plus $6.50 for the postage and insurance, bringing the total sitting fee to $48.50 – too many portraits are not being picked up or are not being claimed.

-15. Entry fees are not transferable or refundable for any reason.
+14. Entry fees are not transferable for any reason or refundable.

-Our past achievements are unprecedented and this event that has become a passion in my life has taken on a life of its own.
-Come be a part of it.
+Our achievements over this past twenty-one years are unparalleled while the event has taken on a personality of its own.
+So, come along, enjoy, be a part of it!

-Loydene Barrett has made many selfless contributions for the success of this event, even denying her personal artistic direction for the best interest of others.
+Loydene Barrett has made many selfless contributions for the success of this event, even denying her personal artistic direction in the best interests of others.
 It must be mentioned that her professionalism and devotion to the show often goes above and beyond on so many occasions and she unselfishly puts the aspirations of others before her own.

-I will be your personal guide for all aspects of the sugar art show.
-Please contact me at firstname.lastname@example.org with any questions you might have.
+I am your personal guide for all aspects of the sugar art show.
+Please contact me at firstname.lastname@example.org with any questions that you might have.